 Warning Signs of Thyroid Cancer: Know Your Neck

 September is Thyroid Cancer Awareness Month.
-Everyone has a thyroid gland, and, despite the lack of a screening test for the disease, understanding and recognizing the signs and symptoms is key to catching it early.
-Thankfully, thyroid cancers that are detected early are highly curable.
+Everyone has a thyroid gland.
+Because there is no screening test for the disease, it's critical to understand and recognize the signs and symptoms so we can catch it early.
+Fortunately, thyroid cancers that are detected early are highly curable.

 The thyroid gland affects many functions in the body — heart rate, blood pressure, body temperature and weight.
 It is located in the lower, front part of the neck and contains two lobes, the left lobe and the right lobe.
 Like any other cells in the body, the cells in the thyroid gland have the potential to become cancerous.

 Signs of cancer in the thyroid are not always obvious.
-So, it’s important to pay attention to any changes that may occur, such as:
+So it’s important to pay attention to any changes, such as:

 - Unusual nodules, or bumps, on your neck